INTRODUCTION

 Listed below are some examples of Level 2 supportive actions:

-- Team conference to include classroom teacher, other involved staff, Deputy Principal or Principal.
+- Team conference to include classroom teacher, other involved staff, Deputy Principal and/or Principal.

-- Request for assistance from external agencies such as the National Educational Psychological Service, Health Service Executive Community Services, the National Behavioural Support Service, Child and Adolescent Mental Health Services, National Council for Special Education.
+- Request for assistance from external agencies such as the National Educational Psychological Service, Health Service Executive, CDNT, the NCSE, Child and Adolescent Mental Health Services.

 - Referral of a Child displaying behavioural problems for psychological assessment (with the parent(s)/guardian(s) consent).